tgrx/dotfiles/brew/README.md

 # Get a list of items which depend on the target:
 brew deps --tree --installed <target>

+# Get all packages which use a target:
+brew uses --installed <target>

 # Get a list of a target's requirements:
 brew info <target>